seanhlewis/FunctionalHeatmapping/README.md

 ![image](https://github.com/seanhlewis/FunctionalHeatmapping/assets/96705270/e1719147-3f66-42e8-8f4c-807cdaa4b86f)

-Functional Heatmapping is optimized for you to create your own functions as well.
-Refer to code for setting up and testing your own functions.
+Functional Heatmapping is optimized for you to create your own functions or shapes as well.
+Refer to code for setting up and testing your own functions or boundaries.

 ### Contributing